-New this month Correction: He doesn't say 'attacked' or 'occupied' - he says the Americans blundered into Berlin in 1918 and he is absolutely right.
+Correction: He doesn't say 'attacked' or 'occupied' - he says the Americans blundered into Berlin in 1918 and he is absolutely right.
 The German surrender ended World War 1 on November 11th 1918.
 Several battalions of British, French, Canadian and American troops were stationed in Berlin during December 1918 in a clumsy peacekeeping exercise, and mostly they spent their time drinking and having fun.
 They blundered into Berlin all right - and Renault was very possibly one of them.

 Corrected entry: In the scene outside Ferrari's cafe, when Ilsa is examining the lace merchant's samples, Rick tries to apologize to Ilsa for the way he treated her the previous evening.
 He says "Maybe it was the bourbon."
 He pronounces it 'boor-bon' like the French would, not 'burr-bun' like an American.

 Correction: He's lived in France and French occupied territories for years!
 He's picked up regional pronounciations just like anyone would.